ravikt/Image_Processing/Image_Processing/readme.txt

-The folder contains Matlab codes for Digital Image Processing.
+The folder contains MATLAB codes for basic digital image processing.

 dip1: Program on Histogram equlaization